geobro1992/geobro1992.github.io/_pages/about.md

   - /about.html
 ---

 My name is George Brooks.
-I am an evolutionary ecologist using theory to address global challenges in conservation and fisheries management.
+I am an evolutionary ecologist using theory to address global challenges in wildlife conservation.

 I am currently a research scientist at the University of Wisconsin-Madison investigating the socioecological dynamics of fisheries.